The number one goal of laying track is to end up with a module or layout that operates trouble free.

 perform properly.
 Good electrical conductivity is totally dependent on properly soldered connections.

-- Use acid flux solder.
-The acid flux in the solder is rarely enough to ensure a good bond.
+- Use rosen core solder.
+The rosen flux in the solder is rarely enough to ensure a good bond.
 Before soldering,

 apply additional flux to the solder point with a toothpick.